-Roads, highways, railways, and pipelines are infrastructure projects that help people and commodities move from one place to another.
-Like veins in the human body are required to make the blood flow, rail and roads are veins of the country, helping the economic activity of the place.
+Roads, highways, railways, and pipelines are infrastructure projects that enable people and commodities to move from one place to another.
+Like veins in the human body are required to move blood flow, rail and roads are the veins of the country, helping the economic activity.

-Transport infrastructure crisscrosses through the wildlife & biodiversity-ecosystem and when an animal living in this ecosystem needs to cross the man-made division, they have to risk their lives.
+Transport infrastructure crisscrosses through the wildlife and biodiversity-ecosystem, and when animals living in this ecosystem need to cross the man-made division, they have to risk their lives.

-Vehicles or trains hitting an animal while moving from one place to another happens more often than most of us would imagine.
+Vehicles or trains hitting an animal while moving from one place to another happen more often than most of us would imagine.

-Alarming statistics on roadkills – Animal collisions with Vehicles
+Alarming statistics on roadkill – Animal collisions with Vehicles

-- According to data from NRMA Insurance, in Australia approximately 90 percent of the vehicle to animal hits involve kangaroos.
+NRMA Insurance in Australia says approximately 90 per cent of the vehicle-to-animal hits involve kangaroos.
 In 2019, 9404 of the 10,969 incidents in Australia’s New South Wales involved kangaroos.

-A solution in form of Animal Bridges and Wildlife Crossings
+A solution in the form of Animal Bridges and Wildlife Crossings

-Researchers have converged on a solution that is acceptable to both environmentalists and infrastructure developers is Animal Bridges.
+Researchers have converged on a solution that is acceptable to both environmentalists and infrastructure developers: Animal Bridges.

 The technical name for animal bridges is wildlife crossings, which are structures that allow the connections between habitats that get divided by man-made fragmentation.
 They provide a safe passage for the animals under the roads or over the highways or railway lines.